saleh-coder/pizza-menu/README.md

 - **JSX:** A syntax extension to JavaScript recommended for use with React.
 - **CSS:** For styling the components (the `index.css` file is included).

+## Key Learning Points

+- Conditional rendering using the ternary operator to show alternative UI elements.
+- Using template literals for dynamic class names in JSX.
+- Component-based architecture with clear separation of concerns.
+- Handling lists and keys properly when rendering arrays in React.
+- Managing component props for reusable and clean code.

 ## How to Run Locally

 1. Make sure you have Node.js and npm (or yarn) installed on your machine.